sifferman/labs-with-cva6/guides/synthesis.md

 ## Simulation Tools

 There are several Verilog Simulators to choose from, and each have pros and cons.
-Here is a quick summary of a few important ones.
+Here is a quick summary of a few important ones:

 ### Open Source